 Register For Fringe Benefits Tax (FBT)

-FBT is a tax that employers pay on benefits paid to an employee (or their associate, such as a family member) in addition to their salary or wages.
-FBT is calculated on the taxable value of the benefits you offer is used to calculate your FBT obligation.
+The Fringe Perks Tax (FBT) is a tax that employers are responsible for paying on benefits that are provided to employees (or their associates, such as family members) in addition to their earnings or compensation.
+The taxable value of the benefits you offer is used to calculate your FBT obligation.
 This is in addition to the tax on income.

 Why Offer Fringe Benefits?

-- reimbursement for private expenses, such as school fees
+- reimbursement for personally incurred costs, such as private school tuition.

 What You Need To Do If You Provide Fringe Benefits